C. V. Wood

 Cornelius Vanderbilt Wood Jr. (December 17, 1920 – March 14, 1992) was an American developer of theme parks and planned communities.
 He was the chief developer of Disneyland and then, through his own company, Marco Engineering, he developed other parks in several locations across the country.
-These theme parks included Freedomland U.S.A. in New York City and Six Flags Over Texas in Arlington, Texas.
+These theme parks included Freedomland U.S.A. in New York City, Pleasure Island in Wakefield, Massachusetts and Six Flags Over Texas in Arlington, Texas.

 Early life

 Cornelius Vanderbilt Wood was born in Waynoka, Oklahoma.
 Throughout his early life, Wood was referred to as Junior and “Woodsy.”
 Later on, friends and business colleagues called him “C.V.
 Wood” or “C.V.” or “Woody.”
 The family moved to Amarillo, TX following Wood’s father's promotion within the Santa Fe Railway.
 After high school, Wood attended Hardin-Simmons University in Abilene and became a champion trick roper for the school’s Cowboy Marching Band.
-Wood’s employment background began during 1941 and included nine years at Convair (formed in 1943 by the merger of Consolidated Aircraft and Vultee Aircraft), an American aircraft manufacturing company that later expanded into rockets and spacecraft.
-He became a chief industrial engineer and contributed to innovations for the manufacture of aircraft (despite having no degree in engineering).
+Wood’s employment began in 1941 and included nine years at Convair (formed in 1943 by the merger of Consolidated Aircraft and Vultee Aircraft), an American aircraft manufacturing company that later expanded into rockets and spacecraft.
+He became a chief industrial engineer and contributed to innovations in the manufacture of aircraft, despite having no degree in engineering.
 His first supervisor was Fred V. Schumacher, who would reunite with Wood on later projects.

-Wood was employed by the Stanford Research Institute (now SRI International) during the early 1950's when he first met Walt Disney.
-Wood was tapped to lead the team that had been assembled to crunch the numbers and find the location for the park that would become Disneyland.
-The organization, located in Menlo Park, California, was a nonprofit research and development organization founded by the trustees of Stanford University.
+Wood was employed by the Stanford Research Institute (SRI) during the early 1950s when he first met Walt Disney.
+Wood was tapped to lead the team that had been assembled to crunch the numbers and find a location for the park that would become Disneyland.
+SRI, located in Menlo Park, California, is a nonprofit research and development organization founded by the trustees of Stanford University.
 The firm later separated from the university in 1970.